 What followed however was calamity.
 The ferocity and speed, with which the Germanic warriors threw themselves into battle, shattered any attempt at Roman order instantaneously!
 As soon as this happened, the Romans became as helpless as rats in a barrel; these soldiers had not trained, unlike their German counterparts, to fight purely as individuals.

 The result was slaughter.
 Multiple Roman armies fell to these warriors.
 Instead of glory, the commanding aristocrats gained shame and death.
 At the two battles at Arausio in 105BC, for example, the Roman death count was recorded at a staggering 80,000 (Livy, Periochae.
 67).
-To put that into perspective, 30,000 more troops were lost here than at the crushing Roman defeat to Hannibal at Cannae.
+To put that into perspective, that was 30,000 more troops lost here than at the crushing defeat to Hannibal at Cannae.

 Hope at Last

 That saviour was Gaius Marius.
 Having risen from obscurity to become one of the greatest leaders in the Roman Republic, Marius’ life story is absolutely fascinating and unique for the period.
 As such I would really recommend you read Plutarch’s biography of Marius available here.
 His military successes in Spain and Africa before 105BC had made him very popular with his soldiers and the people.
 This rising star was therefore recalled to Rome to deal with this terrifying threat from the North (Plut.
 Mar.
 12.1-2).
 Having taken control of the armies, he set about changing the direction of the war.

 Two things in particular helped Marius the most to achieve this goal: Time and reform.